Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 This will load the SeedProd page builder.
 It is a simple drag-and-drop editor that shows a live preview of your custom cart page to the right and some settings on the left.

-To start, you’ll need to add an image to the top of the page.
-It’s a good idea to use an image that looks like your store’s regular header, to keep the customer experience more consistent.
+To start, we’ll add an image to the top of the page.
+It’s a good idea to use an image that looks like your store’s regular header, as this will keep your branding in place and consistent.

-The header image needs to take up the full width of the cart page, so click the first layout in the ‘Choose your layout’ box.
+We want the header image to take up the full width of the cart page, so in the ‘Choose your layout’ box, click on the first layout.

 Choosing a layout for a custom page